sebaseb98/clean-math-thesis/template/chapter/dummy_chapter.typ

 (a + b)^2 = a^2 + 2a b + b^2
 $<eq:first_binom>
 which is labeled and therefore numbered.
 We can also reference it: @eq:first_binom.
-In the following, we have a multiline equation to demonstrate how `equate` handles it.
+In the following, we have a multiline equation to demonstrate how `equate` handles it (if activated).
 $
 15^2 &= (10 + 5)^2 \
 &= 10^2 + 2 * 10 * 5 + 5^2 \